How to Fix Samsung PDP Error [PDP] Back-up : Fail Setup-Wizard [FINISH] (4 Easy Steps)

 Table of Contents

-Following screenshot shows Samsung smartphone started in Recovery Mode:
+The screenshot below shows a Samsung Galaxy smartphone booted into Recovery Mode:

 Android smartphones come with 2 other hidden secret modes as well which are Fast Boot and Download mode.
 You can check out following article to learn about all hidden secret modes in Android phones: